-A.For the first task, the examiner asks the test taker general details about themselves like their home, family, work, studies, hobbies, etc. This task takes about 4-5 minutes.
+- For the first task, the examiner asks the test taker available details about themselves like their home, family, work, studies, hobbies, etc. This task takes about 4-5 minutes.

-B.For the first task, the examiner asks the test taker general details about themselves like their home, family, work, studies, hobbies, etc. This task takes about 4-5 minutes.
+- For the first task, the examiner asks the test taker available details about themselves like their home, family, work, studies, hobbies, etc. This task takes about 4-5 minutes.

-C.The third task is nothing but an extension of the second task where the examiner asks more questions and discusses abstract ideas with the test taker.
+- The third task is nothing but an extension of the second task where the examiner asks more questions and discusses abstract ideas with the test taker.
 This task lasts for another 5 minutes approximately.